erf/vid/README.md

 ## Keyboard Shortcuts

-See [bindings.dart](lib/bindings.dart) for the full list of vim-like key mappings
+See [bindings.dart](lib/bindings.dart) for the full list of vim-like key mappings.

 ## Configuration